nus-cs2103-AY2021S2/ip/docs/README.md

 # Welcome to Ranga!
 Rawrz!

 Hello!
-I am Ranga!
+I am **Ranga**!
 Your personal tasks manager chatbot!
 I can keep track of your ToDos, Deadlines, and Events!
 Rawrz!

 ![GUI](GUI.PNG)